dorianeSF/ELK-Stack-Project/README.md

 - ELK Configuration
   - Beats in use
   - Machines that are monitored
-- Instructiosn to use the Ansible Build
+- Instructions to use the Ansible Build

 ### Description of the Topology